 Loan Adjustment Form.
 If you want to cancel a loan already offered to you, request an increase to a loan already offered to you, or request the additional unsubsidized Federal Direct Loan of $2,000 as described below, please complete the Loan Adjustment Form.

 If you and/or your parent(s) borrow from one or more of the Federal loan programs, information regarding your Federal loans will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guarantee agencies, lenders and institutions determined to be authorized users of the data system.

 Direct Student Loans: The Federal Direct Student Loan program enables students to borrow funds to assist with educational expenses.
-Direct Student Loans carry a fixed interest rate of 4.29% (see below).
-A 1.073% origination fee is deducted from the
+Direct Student Loans for 2016-17 carry a fixed interest rate of 3.76% (see below).
+A 1.069% origination fee is deducted from the

 proceeds of the loan upon disbursement.
-The origination fee may change depending on congressional legislation.
+Interest rates and origination fees are established on an annual basis by congressional legislation.
 Students are required to begin repayment on the loan 6 months after they graduate or are no longer enrolled at least half-time.
 (Top)

 First Time Borrower Information: If you are offered a Direct Student Loan as a part of your aid package and you accept it, you will receive email instructions to sign a master promissory note and complete Entrance Counseling online.
 You will need your FSA ID to complete these processes.

 To Complete MPN and Entrance Counseling:

 Follow the instructions, and remember to print a copy of the promissory note for your records.

 For assistance with signing the Direct Loan Electronic Master Promissory Note, call Applicant Services at 800-557-7394.
 The master promissory note is valid for 10 years of consecutive borrowing at JHU.
 The loan proceeds will be credited to your

 student account 10 days prior to the start of the semester.
 Students